 Meet the 2024-25 Public Service Scholars:

 Sophie Hess ‘25 is the Head Society Coordinator for the Society Program, Of Counsel for the Student Bar Association, and a Student Ambassador for Texas Law Admissions.
-She has volunteered with the Mithoff Pro Bono Program in various projects, including SPEAK, the Driver’s License Recovery Project, and the Gender Affirmation Project.
+She has volunteered with the Mithoff Pro Bono Program in various projects, including SPEAK and driver’s license recovery, and she has participated in gender affirmation workshops.
 Focusing on education and disability law, she worked for the Center for Law and Education after her 1L year and the U.S. Department of Education’s Office of General Counsel last summer.
 Sophie is currently an intern with Texas RioGrande Legal Aid’s Education Team.

 Grant Shellhouse ‘26 is an Environmental Law Society board member, a Public Interest Law Association member, and an Academic Success Fellow for the Society Program.
 As a 1L, Grant volunteered with the Mithoff Pro Bono Program on citizenship and election protection projects.
 He interned at the United States Department of Agriculture in the Office of the General Counsel last summer.
 This semester, Grant is participating in the Environmental Clinic.